 If the grievance is not resolved at Step 2, the employee may serve a written appeal with the Chief of Police.
 If the Chief of Police, or designee, fails to respond within 10 business days, the grievant may process the grievance to the next level.
 The employee may serve written notice of the grievance to the Police Commission, or designee, within 10 business days following (a) receipt of the written response at Step 3, or (b) the last day of the response period provided for in Step 3.
-Failure of the grievant to serve such notice upon the Chief of Police shall constitute a waiver of the grievance.
+Failure of the grievance.
 The grievance shall be heard by the Commission, or designee, within 10 business days of the receipt of the appeal, and a written decision shall be rendered within 30 business days from the date of meeting with the employee.